tnleang/Isolation/README.md

 TODO:
 * Choose a good heuristic function
-* Have a function to return a copy of the board with a move applied.
+* Test iterative deepening alpha beta function
+...Most likely test it with a niave heuristic just to make sure that it works correctly